Lilium candidum: In culture

-Madonna lilies are depicted in the fresco titled Prince of the Lilies in the ruins of the ancient Minoan palace of Knossos.
+Madonna lilies are depicted commonly in ancient Minoan frescoes, most famously in Prince of the Lilies in the palace of Knossos, but also in the "House of the Lilies" in Amnisos, while lilies coloured red are depicted on a shrine in a Xesté 3 fresco and the "Spring Fresco" in Akrotiri.
+The reasoning behind red lilies is unknown.

 Some translations of the Bible identify the Hebrew word Shoshannah as "lily" in the Song of Songs: "As the lily among thorns, so is my love among the daughters."
 (Song of Songs, 2:2 (KJV)) Customarily it is translated as "rose".
 For example, Abraham ibn Ezra described it as a white flower, which has a good fragrance, and has a six petaled flower and six stamens.
 But its identity is uncertain, because it typically grows in montane places and not in valleys as the phrase "the lily of the valleys" would have it.

 The Bible describes King Solomon's Temple as adorned with designs of Madonna lilies on the columns, and on the brazen Sea (Laver).

 The white lily symbolizes chastity in the iconography of the Catholic Church and some of the Orthodox churches.
 For example, Medieval depictions of the Annunciation show Gabriel the Archangel handing a white lily to the Virgin Mary.
-Additionally, the white lily is the attribute of other virginal and chaste saints, such as Saint Joseph, Saint Anthony of Padua and Saint Maria Goretti.
+Additionally, the white lily is the attribute of other virginal and chaste saints, such as Saint Joseph, Saint Anthony of Padua, Saint Kateri Tekakwitha, and Saint Maria Goretti.

-The French adopted the symbol of the fleur de lis, which is can be described as a stylized Madonna lily, however the shape of this symbol more accurately resembles that of a flag iris or Iris florentina.
-The lily appears on ancient coins from Yehud Medinata, as well as on medieval banners from Syria in the time of Saladin.
-The first time it appears in a Western context is in a stone carving decorating the refectory of the Hospitaller compound at Akko, possibly indicating the link to its adoption by the House of Valois-Anjou.
+The French adopted the symbol of the fleur de lis, which can be described as a stylized Madonna lily, however the shape of this symbol more accurately resembles that of a flag iris or Iris florentina.

 Before 1999, the Madonna lily was the provincial flower of Quebec, probably as a reference to the fleurs-de-lis on the flag of Quebec.
 However, this was criticized as the plant is not native to Quebec, and in 1999 it was replaced by the blue flag iris, which is native to the province.